-Submission Window now open!
+Submission Window CLOSED

 Robert McNeil, “Welcome to Hell”